ryanmccarthy031/essays/README.md

 <p class='smallText' markdown>
-This text is large because of inline styles assigned to a custom class.
+This text is small because of inline styles assigned to a custom class.
 It still allows *Markdown*.
 </p>
 <style>
     .smallText {